Move back one step Move forward one step Show themes of website

 Brownlees, Nicholas (ed.)
 2006.
 News Discourse in Early Modern Britain.
 Frankfurt: Peter Lang.

 Burchfield, Robert (ed.)
 1994.
 English in Britain and Overseas.
 Origins and Development.
 The Cambridge History of the English Language.
 Vol. 5.
-Cambridge: University Press.
+Cambridge: Cambridge University Press.

 Burridge, Kate 2004.
 Blooming English.
 Observations on the roots, cultivation and hybrids of the English language.
-Cambridge: University Press.
+Cambridge: Cambridge University Press.

 Burridge, Kate 2005.
 Weeds in the garden of words.
 Further observations on the tangled history of the English language.
-Cambridge: University Press.
+Cambridge: Cambridge University Press.

 Chambers, J. K., Peter Trudgill and Natalie Schilling-Estes (eds) 2002.
 The Handbook of Language Variation and Change.
 Oxford: Blackwell.

+Chapman, Don and Jacob D. Rawlins 2020.
+Language Prescription.
+Values, Ideologies and Identity.
+Bristol: Multilingual Matters.
 Cheshire, Jenny and Dieter Stein (eds) 1997.
 Taming the vernacular.
 From dialect to written standard language.
 London: Longman.

 Claridge, Claudia 2000.
 Multi-word Verbs in Early Modern English.
 Amsterdam: Rodopi.

+Claridge, Claudia, Ewa Jonsson and Merja Kytö 2024.
+Intensifiers in Late Modern English: A sociopragmatic approach to courtroom discourse.
+Cambridge: Cambridge University Press.
 Corrigan, Karen P., Hermann Moisl and Joan Beal (eds) 2007.
 Creating and Digitizing Language Corpora.
 2 vols.
 Basingstoke: Palgrave.

 Crystal, David 2004.
 The Stories of English.
 Harmondsworth: Penguin.